jonnor/datascience-master/tip360/report.md

 ## Definitions

 ### Environmental noise
 Noise is unwanted sound.
 Environmental noise is the summary of noise pollution from outside, caused by transport, industrial and recreational activities.

-Road traffic is the most widespread source of environmental noise.
+Road traffic is the most widespread source of environmental noise in urban environments.
-Noise from railways, air traffic and industry are also important sources of noise.

 ### Sound level
 Sound level is measured in decibel (dB).
-0dB is the threshold of hearing, at $20\e{-6} Pascal$ relative sound pressure.
+0dB is the threshold of hearing, at $20 µPascal$ relative sound pressure.
 The level is normally A-weighted, which simulates the frequency response of human hearing.

 ![Descibel scale with common noise sources](./images/decibel-scale.jpg)

 ### Equivalent Continious Sound Level
 The sound level is constantly changing.
 To get a single number representation, the sound level is averaged over a time period **T**.

 ![Equivalent continious sound level](./images/equivalent-continious-level.jpg)

+\newpage
 ## Background

 ### Regulations
 Environmental noise is regulated in the EU by the Environmental Noise Directive (2002/49/EC)[@EuNoiseDirective].
 The purpose of the directive is to: